justi/97-things-every-programmer-should-know/en/thing_02/README.md

 Master the functional programming paradigm so you are able to judiciously apply the lessons learned to other domains.
 Your object systems (for one) will resonate with referential transparency goodness and be much closer to their functional counterparts than many would have you believe.
 In fact, some would even assert that the apex of functional programming and object orientation are *merely a reflection of each other*, a form of computational yin and yang.

 By [Edward Garson](http://programmer.97things.oreilly.com/wiki/index.php/Edward_Garson)

+Summary:
+- Use functional programming principles in OOP to design your systems better
+- Prefer immutable data to make your changes in the system local, not global
+- Prefer pure functions (ie. functions with no side effects) to make debugging and testing easier